 Children’s ability to thrive in school and socially through providing stable housing

-In the Fall of 2017, CATCH and the Concord Regional Visiting Nurses Association (now Granite VNA) launched a pilot program called PATHS, or Positive Aging Through Home Supports.
+In the Fall of 2017, CATCH and the Concord Regional Visiting Nurses Association (now Granite VNA) launched a pilot program called Positive Aging Through Home Supports (PATHS).
 PATHS is currently being offered at Friedman Court II, CATCH's senior living facility, and uses a team-based approach that includes a health educator, wellness nurse, and Resident Services Coordinator to support participants by helping them remain safe and healthy in their homes.

 With a resident’s consent, this program offers in-person assessments with a Wellness Nurse, a customized healthy living plan, and a team-based approach to support participants in their homes and help them meet their goals, all at no cost to the resident or their insurance.
 Direct communication and planning with members of the health system are available if participants need additional support.